 8 Signs It's Time to Redesign Your Website in 2021

-Is your website losing you business?
-According to a new survey by Blue Fountain Media, 81% of internet users think less of a business if the website is not updated, and 39% would think twice about using a product or service if the website is not fresh, user friendly and current.
-Here are 8 sure signs that you should seriously consider upgrading your website.
+Is your website design losing you business?
+According to a survey by Blue Fountain Media, 81% of internet users think less of a business if the website is not updated, and 39% would think twice about using a product or service if the website is not fresh, user friendly and current.
+Here are 8 unmistakable signs that you should seriously consider upgrading your website.

 - You’re embarrassed to give out your URL.
 Your website is the online face of your company and you should be proud to have it represent you.
 If you’re not, that’s a clear sign it’s time for a new site.

 - Your site is not delivering the traffic, leads and conversions you expect.
 If your website is getting a little long in the tooth but still gets results for your business, there’s probably no reason to mess with a good thing.
 But if you’ve seen significant drop-offs in traffic and leads, your visitors are clearly not finding what they’re looking for, and you might want to consider a site upgrade to bring them back.

 - All your competitors have newer websites.
 While it’s true that you should do what’s right for you rather than blindly following what others are doing, if your competitors have websites that look and work better than yours, you’re going to be at a significant disadvantage.
 If your website is lagging behind competitors, consider an update to propel you to the front of the pack.